krystalcode/feature-toggle/README.md

 ## Requirements

-Currently depends on the Symfony Yaml component.
+Currently depends on the Symfony Yaml component (https://github.com/symfony/yaml).

 ## How to use